saasbook/AV102/transcripts/week4/bugs_and_debugging.md

 may not have ...
 I guess
 one: the necessary experience with backtraces to kind of use them to figure out where things went wrong or what went wrong
-... and they may often be sort of telling you " Oh, I just had this problem" and they won't show you the backtrace and well anyway more of that soon.
-Sometimes there's no backtrace and that's when it's in a really good ideas to check the log files ... a common issue from the MOOC was people get an error in Heroku and you need to type 'heroku logs' to see the logs files ... and I ...
+... and they may often be sort of telling you "Oh, I just had this problem" and they won't show you the backtrace and well anyway more of that soon.
+Sometimes there's no backtrace and that's when it's - a really good idea to check the log files ... a common issue from the MOOC was people get an error in Heroku and you need to type 'heroku logs' to see the logs files ... and I ...